In this article, you will learn how does a turbocharger works? And their advantages, disadvantages, and different types of turbochargers.

 - Electric Turbo

-They are costly to increase engine power and efficiency, and as have become more popular, allow small engines to increase efficiency by naturally producing the same power as larger engines, but with less weight.
+They are costly to increase engine power and efficiency, and as they have become more popular, they allow small engines to increase efficiency by naturally producing the same power as larger engines, but with less weight.

 However, they work best in a narrow RPM range, and drivers will usually feel “turbo-lag” till the turbo starts operating within its peak rev band.